-Roman thought about it more, then glanced back at the camp, where the rest of the team sat talking quietly around the fire.
-“But if I don’t go, does someone else die in my place?
-Leandros, or Gareth, or Thea?
-You taught me to think about consequences.
-Everything is connected, and the visions are never the full picture.
-Maybe I died saving someone else’s life or saving Orean.
+Roman glanced back at the camp, where the team sat quietly around the fire.
+“But if I don’t go to Orean, does the city still get destroyed?
+Does someone die in my place?
+You always urged me to consider the consequences.
+Everything is connected, and Wil’s visions never show the full picture.
+What she saw…maybe I died saving someone else’s life, or saving Orean.
 If I’m not there, couldn’t something worse happen?”

 Roman ran his hands through his hair, mussing it up.
 “I have to go, then.
-If I do, and something worse happens, I won’t be able to live with that guilt.
+If I don’t and something worse happens, I won’t be able to live with that guilt.
 That’s the job, right?
-We know something bad will happen, but we still go and try to help as many as we can.”
+Wil sees disaster, and we go to help as many as we can.”

 “I thought you didn’t like the job,” Devikra said.